The podcast market will be worth around $5.03 billion by 2027.

 Captivate

-It also comes with a built-in marketing suite that you can leverage to generate an automatic sponsor kit to share with your potential sponsors.
-Furthermore, the marketing links page is a centralized place to manage all your promotional and marketing links – a handy way to know and track your marketing efforts.
+It also comes with a built-in marketing suite where you can generate an automatic sponsor kit to share with potential sponsors.

 Pricing